kramkoob/mapchart/README.md

 # mapchart/tabula-test
- Prior verison of the program that test-scrapes info from a PFD
+ Prior verison of the program that test-scrapes info from a PDF